frederic-perez/AmE-dictionary/data/dictionary.md

 __fracas__ _n_ :six::astonished: Noisy quarrel. _An uproarious fracas._ _An English squire was killed in a fracas._
 __fracking__ _n_ Hydraulic fracturing.
 __fractional__ _adj_ _A fractional line of block._
-__fractious__ _adj_ :two::hammer: /FRAK-shus/ Troublesome, unruly, quarrelsome, or irritable. _The political party is more organized and coherent and less fractious._ _His fractious temperament._
+__fractious__ _adj_ :three::hammer: /FRAK-shus/ Troublesome, unruly, quarrelsome, or irritable. _The political party is more organized and coherent and less fractious._ _His fractious temperament._
 __fragrancy__ _n_ A pleasingly sweet olfactory property. _Syn_ redolence, bouquet, sweetness _The fragrancy of her perfume seemed to attract every man in the room, drawing them to her like flies to honey._
 __frags__ _n_ _They taped frags to the tops of the drums._
 __frail<sup>1</sup>__ _adj_ :two::hammer: _Too frail to leave._